Monishofficial/DS-EXNO-5-DS/README.md

-# EXNO-5-DS-DATA VISUALIZATION USING MATPLOT LIBRARY
+# EXNO-5  DS-DATA VISUALIZATION USING MATPLOT LIBRARY

 # Aim:
   To Perform Data Visualization using matplot python library for the given datas.